 These days (2021-2022) an optical drive is uncommon.
 And there’s not that much reason for one.

 If you think you need one, you’ll have to search for it.
 Larger laptops (15.6″, 17″) are more are more likely to have one.

 You can get an external one later if you need it.

 The remaining feature tradeoffs are close to pure price/performance not nearly as much personal preference

 14. CPU (price performance)

 The CPU or processor is the brains of the unit.
-One of the most expensive pieces (with the display, or hi-perf, gaming graphics), and usually consumes the most power (except for hi-perf, gaming graphics).
+One of the most expensive pieces (with the display, or hi-perf, gaming graphics, battery), and usually consumes the most power (except for hi-perf, gaming graphics).

 AMD processors save you money.
 They are 98% compatible with everything that’s out there.
 Most AMD processors are very low performance.
 If you need service on one 3-8 years down the road, there are fewer options.

 I usually buy Intel processors.

 I recommend Intel Core i3 or i5 or i7.